A taste of Cornish culture

 Cornwall’s best-known food is of course the humble pasty: delicious pastry crimped on one side (never on top) and filled with beef, swede, potato and onion.
 But the Cornish are also known for Stargazey Pie (with fish heads sticking out of the pastry), and Cornish pilchards (known as sardines outside of Cornwall and traditionally a staple of the Cornish diet).

-And of course, you can’t come to Cornwall and not partake in a cream tea: preferably with Cornish tea, fluffy light scones, strawberry jam and clotted cream (remember, jam first!).
+And of course, you can’t come to Cornwall and not partake in a traditional Cornish cream tea: preferably with Cornish tea, fluffy light scones, strawberry jam and clotted cream (remember, jam first!).

-There are lots of legendary tales in Cornwall, often involving giants, such as Jack the Giant Killer, and Bolster - the giant of St Agnes whose story you can read in this blog that we wrote for Visit Cornwall.
+There are lots of legendary tales in Cornwall, often involving giants, such as Jack the Giant Killer, and Bolster – the giant of St Agnes whose story you can read in our very own guide to St Agnes, written for Visit Cornwall.

 Mermaids are also woven into Cornwall’s mythological past, with the most famous tale (tail?!) that of the mermaid of Zennor who fell in love with local man Matthew Trewhella who had a beautiful singing voice.
 He was love-struck too, carried her back to Pendour cove and followed her beneath the waves, never to be seen again.

 These days when people think of sport in Cornwall then surfing is the main one that springs to mind, and of course it has been a prevalent sport since the first boards in the UK were made in Perranporth from coffin lids in the 1920’s.